msramalho/fcup-bdcc/README.md

 The completion of challenges proposed at the end of this document may be worth up to 15 % of the final grade.

 ## Development
+ - Some expected results which can be used for testing can be found [here](https://www.dcc.fc.up.pt/~edrdo/aulas/bdcc/projects/01/Tests.html)
 ### Requirements

 - [Google Cloud SDK](https://cloud.google.com/sdk/) - specifically the `gcloud` and `gsutil` utilities